gatsbyjs/gatsby/README.md

 "stage" string when it creates a Webpack config.
 It first loads the defaults and then allows you to modify it.

-The `stage` can be
+The `stage` can be:

-1) develop: for `gatsby develop` command, hot reload and CSS injection into page
+1. develop: for `gatsby develop` command, hot reload and CSS injection into page
-2) develop-html: same as develop without react-hmre in the babel config for html renderer
+2. develop-html: same as develop without react-hmre in the babel config for html renderer
-3) build-css: build styles.css file
+3. build-css: build styles.css file
-4) build-html: build all HTML files
+4. build-html: build all HTML files
-5) build-javascript: Build bundle.js for Single Page App in production
+5. build-javascript: Build bundle.js for Single Page App in production

 Consider the following example which removes the default css loader and replaces it with a loader that uses css-modules.